ktraunmueller/swift-plugins/Plugins/Plugins.docc/Plugins.md

 the form of _plugins_.
 The core idea is to facilitate loosely coupled software systems with good separation of concerns.

-> Note: This framework is loosely inspired by the plugin architecture of the Eclipse Rich Client Platform.
+> Note: This framework is loosely inspired by the plugin architecture of [Eclipse](https://aosabook.org/en/v1/eclipse.html).

 ### Plugins